nest/nest-simulator/extras/userdoc/md/documentation/part-1-neurons-and-simple-neural-networks.md

 Python or ipython prompt, by prefixing it with `run`.

 It is possible to collect information of multiple neurons on a single multimeter.
-This does complicate retrieving the information: The data for each of the n neurons will be stored and returned back interleaved.
-Luckily Python provides us with a handy array operation to split the data easily: array slicing with a step (sometimes called stride).
+This does complicate retrieving the information: the data for each of the n neurons will be stored and returned in an interleaved fashion.
+Luckily Python provides us with a handy array operation to split the data
+easily: array slicing with a step (sometimes called stride).
 To explain this you have to adapt the model created in the previous part.
 Save your code under a new name, in the next section you will also work on this code.
 Create an extra neuron with the background current given a different value:

     neuron2 = nest.Create("iaf_neuron")